tsileo/blobsnap/README.md

 ## Features

 - Content addressed (with [BLAKE2b](https://blake2.net) as hashing algorithm), files are split into blobs, and retrieved by hash, blobs are deduplicated (incremental backups by default).
-- Read-only FUSE file system to navigate backups/snapshots
+- Read-only FUSE file system to navigate backups/snapshots.
-- Take snapshot automatically every x minutes, using a separate client-side scheduler (provides Arq/time machine like backup) **not finished yet**
+- Take snapshot automatically every x minutes, using a separate client-side scheduler (provides Arq/time machine like backup).
-- Possibility to incrementally archive blobs to AWS Glacier (see BlobStash docs)
+- Possibility to incrementally archive blobs to AWS Glacier (see BlobStash docs).
-- Support for backing-up multiple hosts (you can force a different host to split backups into "different buckets")
+- Support for backing-up multiple hosts (you can force a different host to split backups into "different buckets").

 Draws inspiration from [Camlistore](camlistore.org) and [bup](https://github.com/bup/bup) (files are split into multiple blobs using a rolling checksum).